How to Save Money on Everything Medicare Doesn’t Cover

 1. Check Out Over-the-Counter Hearing Aids

-Starting in October 2022, a new class of over-the-counter hearing aids will hit store shelves.
+In October 2022, a new class of over-the-counter hearing aids hit store shelves, and they’ve been growing in popularity ever since.

-Brian Deese, the director of the National Economic Council, said OTC hearing aids could save consumers about $2,876 on average for a pair.
+Brian Deese, the director of the National Economic Council, said OTC hearing aids can save consumers an average of $2,876 per pair.

-These new FDA-approved devices will be equipped with the same basic technology as traditional hearing aids.
-However, OTC devices will be available without a fitting or hearing exam.
+These FDA-approved devices are equipped with the same basic technology as traditional hearing aids.
+However, OTC devices are available without a fitting or hearing exam.

 2. Visit Costco